Karvakaula/My_Projects/Mern_todo/README.md

 ### colors change if dealine is 1 week from now, tomorrow, or late. also completed has different colour

+### Added Dnd feature. you can now change the orded of todos in the list

 ![current status](image.png)

 ## upcoming features list